 “I heard the 2024 Budget for the U.S. contains some restrictions on retirement savings and Roth conversions.
 Can you explain the provisions and when they take effect?”

-ERISA consultants at the Retirement Learning Center Resource Desk regularly receive calls from financial advisors on a broad array of technical topics related to IRAs, qualified retirement plans and other types of retirement savings plans.
+ERISA consultants at the Retirement Learning Center (RLC) Resource Desk regularly receive calls from financial advisors on a broad array of technical topics related to IRAs, qualified retirement plans and other types of retirement savings and income plans, including nonqualified plans, stock options, and Social Security and Medicare.
 We bring Case of the Week to you to highlight the most relevant topics affecting your business.
-A recent call with a financial advisor from Ohio is representative of a common inquiry related to after-tax contributions in 401(k) plans.
+A recent call with an advisor in California involved a question on President Biden’s 2024 Budget.

 Highlights of Discussion